1968 in spaceflight

 The United States National Space Science Data Center catalogued 157 spacecraft placed into orbit by launches, which occurred in 1968.

-The first crewed Apollo missions occurred in 1968.
-It was also the year in which Earth lifeforms first left low Earth orbit, during the successful Zond 5 mission to the Moon and the Zond 6 lunar mission which crashed upon return, and the year that humans first left low Earth orbit, during the successful Apollo 8 mission to the Moon.
+It was the year in which Earth lifeforms first left low Earth orbit, during the successful Soviet Zond 5 mission around the Moon and the Zond 6 lunar mission which crashed upon return.
+It was also the year that humans first left low Earth orbit, during the successful Apollo 8 mission to the Moon.